alt-magick/AI-Meditation-/README.md

 IFS Therapy

+A therapeutic model viewing the psyche as composed of inner “parts”; healing occurs when these parts are led by the calm, centered Self.

 Ego – Parts: Internal sub-personalities that form identity

 Experience – Felt Sense: Bodily and emotional perception

 Enlightenment – Self: The calm, centered, wise core that directs action and awareness

 ---